department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 excluding: Use "not counting" or "not including."

 expedite/expedited: Use plain language words like "faster," "quicker," or "speed up," depending on context.
-  ​ **Like this:** Use the Fully Developed Claims program to get a faster decision on your disability benefits claim.
+  - **Like this:** Use the Fully Developed Claims program to get a faster decision on your disability benefits claim.
+This may help speed up the claim decision process, so you can get your benefits sooner.
-  ​ **Not this:** Use the Fully Developed Claims program to get an expedited decision on your disability benefits claim.

-  ​ **Like this:** This may help speed up the claim decision process, so you can get your benefits sooner.
+  - **Not this:** Use the Fully Developed Claims program to get an expedited decision on your disability benefits claim.
+This may help expedite the claim decision process.
-  ​ **Not this:** This may help expedite the claim decision process.

 explosive ordinance: Define on first mention in body copy as "high-explosive devices, and chemical and nuclear weapons."
 Include definition as another sentence, a parenthetical, or set off with commas.